harshavv2504/Python-Project---100-Days/README.md

 # My 100 Days of Python Projects Challenge

-This repository documents my 100-day journey of building a new Python project every day.
+This repository documents my 100-day journey of building a new Python Learning and projects in it every day.

 ## Project Log